Words can be like X-rays, if you use them properly—they’ll go through anything. You read and you’re pierced.

 During difficult times the world requires better ways to function without taking the entire economy down.
 One such event is the Coronavirus outbreak that caused a ‘slow down to shut down’ of all businesses due to the pandemic.
 Since the 90s when the computer technology revolution happened, we have seen various situations of slump and recession that gave rise to newer ways to function and advent of disruptive technologies changing the face of the world.
 Increased globalization and interdependence on different economies made the world a better place with enhanced living conditions and more opportunities to easily navigate through the world.

 Many disruptive technologies came to life during the last 3 decades that are now in every man’s pocket.
 We all know what they are.
 Smartphones, Internet, Direct to consumer tools, Search portals, AI, ML, BOTS, IOT,…..and the list goes on.
 This coronavirus pandemic however is showing us that we are not fully integrated yet.
 Why has the world slowed down when we have so many technological advancements and tools out there that were created to never face this situation?
 As such countries need to focus on safety, recovery and cure instead of worrying about not being able to supply essentials due to social distancing.
-This is not a case of a tsunami that has destroyed road infrastructure, it is merely a need for people to stay home and avoid exposure, and an inability to control movement of the supply chain from the comfort of your home.
+This is not a case of a tsunami that has destroyed road infrastructure, it is merely a need for people to work remotely and avoid exposure, and an inability to control movement of the supply chain from the comfort of your home.

 By 2023, over 30% of operational warehouse workers will be supplemented by collaborative robots.